javidahmed64592/pi-dashboard/docs/WORKFLOWS.md

 # GitHub Workflows

-This document details the CI/CD workflows to build and release the Python Template Server application.
+This document details the CI/CD workflows to build and release the Pi Dashboard application.
 They run automated code quality checks to ensure code remains robust, maintainable, and testable.

 ## CI Workflow